xrrocha/nobocoder/README.md

 the `filter` predicate (namely, that the given term is not contained in the dictionary.)

 `filter` is a collection method that takes as argument a block of code to be executed for each element in the collection.
-This block of code must return a `Boolean` value indicating whether the given element satisfies a predicate or not.
+This block of code returns a `Boolean` value indicating whether the given element satisfies a predicate or not.
 If it does, the element is included in the output collection; otherwise, it is omitted.